twain/twain-samples/TWAIN-Samples/Twain_DS_sample01/README.txt

 notes: it is a future goal to have "make install" do the above copies.

 [Windows]
-- install QT 4.5.3 SDK for windows
+- install QT 5.9.9 SDK for windows
-- Set environment variable QTDIR and/or QTDIR_64 to qt directory (Ex.
-QTDIR=C:\Qt\2009.02\qt QTDIR_64=C:\Qt\2009.02_x64\qt)
+- Set environment variable QTDIR to C:\Qt\Qt5.9.9\5.9.9\msvc2017_64
-- QMake is used to generate the makefiles.
-You can get a copy of this free in any QT Open Source distribution.
-Please see http://www.trolltech.com for more info.
-- copy the TWAIN_logo.png and TWAINDS_Sample[32|64].ds to /Windows/twain_[32|64]/sample2
-directory.
-- Or use the provided Visual Studio project files.
+- Use the provided Visual Studio project files.

-[MAC] - *** It is TWAIN 1.9 complient
+[MAC] (not recently tested!!!)
-- install QT 4.6.2 SDK for MAC
+- install QT 5.9.9 SDK for MAC
 - install Xcode
 - build the project
 - build will automatically copy DS bundle to /Library/Image Capture/TWAIN Data Sources/